analytics.js, I recently added support for

 Advanced: analytics.js (recommended)

-For CAOS users I also recommend to use
+For CAOS users I still recommend to use

-gtag.js adding an extra request to your website’s footprint.
+gtag.js (as opposed to its predecessor — which added an extra request to your website’s footprint.)

-In most situations I would discourage CAOS users to use
+Before the update I would’ve discouraged CAOS users to use

-gtag.js, since it goes against CAOS’ core principle: optimisation.
-Since it’s a wrapper library, it will serve
+gtag.js, since it went against CAOS’ core principle: optimisation.
+Since it’s no longer a wrapper library, it’s perfectly fine to use it — IF you’re using its featureset.
+Since version 3.8.0, CAOS caches the updated version of

 gtag.js to deliver maximum optimisation.